 2.1) Problem Description

-We define the problem of unveiling objects in Big Data as emerging objects in huge datasets composed of basic elements of the same nature that agree on a composition model.
-The specification of the object is given by a Sample Query.
+Unveiling objects in Big Data entails identifying objects in huge datasets composed of basic elements having some properties as individuals and then satisfy some kind of composition property.

 A Sample Query specifies the elements that shall compose higher-level objects, and a composition model.

 In Example 1, for instance, a constellation defines a sample query.
-The latter specifies the object characteristics that determine each of its components, and a compositional model based on their spatial correlation.
+The latter specifies the object characteristics that determine each of its components, and a compositional model specifies their spatial relationships.

-In this context, the problem of unveiling objects can be more precisely formulated as the search for objects in Big Data matching a given sample query.

 2.2) Problem Statement